- Concrete Floor Information

 Despite its complexity, the entire project, completed in May 2010, took only 7 days, from start to finish.

-The challenge The existing concrete floors in the "Everything for the Kitchen" supply store in Glastonbury, Conn., had a full pantry of problems.
+The existing concrete floors in the "Everything for the Kitchen" supply store in Glastonbury, Conn., had a full pantry of problems.
 "The floors had just about everything wrong with them," says Don Pinger of Custom Concrete Solutions.
 They had two different types of carpet glue and mastic on them.
 They had linoleum tile in certain areas that had been covered with mastic and patching compound, and paint and grease in other areas.
 There were deep trenches and large popouts left from numerous iterations of businesses over the years.
 We went in with our large grinding machines with 25-grit diamonds and went to town.
 It took two full days to get all the mastic off the floors and begin patching."

-Design goals The store owner contacted Custom Concrete Solutions after she had seen an eye-catching salon floor the contractor had recently completed in a neighboring town, which featured an epoxy overlay with Reflector Enhancer metallic pigments from Elite Crete.
+The store owner contacted Custom Concrete Solutions after she had seen an eye-catching salon floor the contractor had recently completed in a neighboring town, which featured an epoxy overlay with Reflector Enhancer metallic pigments from Elite Crete.
 "The owner wanted a floor similar to that one, but in a purple color scheme since nearly everything in her life is purple, including her car, her key chain, her nail polish and her clothes.
 She chose a few colors she thought would work, favoring the semi-transparent shades.
 My job was to see how they would work together, so we started doing mockups and samples to get the look she wanted," says Pinger.

 Secrets to success